noa181/Hip-Fracture-Prevention-Project/README.md

    the calibration and the regular measurement call this files:

-   class_Measurement - read the data from the sirial port and some data processing. it calles the             class_IMU_dict file.
+   class_Measurement - read the data from the serial port and some data processing. it calls the             class_IMU_dict file.

-   clas_IMU_dict - includes there is the dictionary that we save the data measurement in it, it also have     a function that get part of the dict according to time range for the gait charecteristic calculation.      the dictionary size is limited.
+   clas_IMU_dict - includes there is the dictionary that we save the data measurement in it, it also has     a function that get part of the dict according to time range for the gait characteristic calculation.      the dictionary size is limited.

    class_COP - COP calculation.